 This section should give you a general idea of the type of egg & meat production that you can expect out of Salmon Faverolle chickens:

 Faverolles of all kinds are prized because they tend to mature more quickly than birds of other breeds.
-In fact, once they start laying, they will produce for quite some time, laying all through the winter months, in fact.
+In fact, once they start their egg laying process, they will produce for quite some time, laying all through the winter months, in fact.

 Salmon Faverolles produce up to 200 light-brown or tinted eggs each year.
 These are medium-sized, with each hen usually producing about four eggs each week.

-While some people say that Salmon Faverolles are known for becoming broody, others say it is not common – when considered as a whole, this chicken breed is probably just about average.
+While some people say that Salmon Faverolles chickens are known for becoming broody, others say it is not common – when considered as a whole, this type of chicken is probably just about average.
 If you do have a Salmon Faverolle go broody – and you don’t want her to – rest assured that this breed is relatively easy to break.